History Made: Mathilda Wiberg Crowned First Female Formula World Champion

 Hilmer’s Title Defence Crumbles

-Championship leader Hilmer Wiberg’s title challenge unravelled on lap 25 when technical gremlins forced his retirement, ending his hopes.
+Championship leader Hilmer Wiberg’s title challenge unravelled on lap 25 when his engine let go, forcing his retirement and ending his hopes.

 Mathilda’s Moment of Destiny